 For members of the Property and Casualty Coverage for Education (PACE) insurance pool, a school district’s employees, board members and volunteers are all covered when acting within the course and scope of their duties.
-In the event a district’s armed security staff uses a firearm against a student or other party, resulting in a lawsuit, district coverage will be provided based on the following language:
+Go here for additional PACE coverage information.

 As far as arming staff, what should districts consider in terms of managing risks?